Tom94/practical-path-guiding/README.md

 ### Visualization Tool

 The visualization tool, found in the *visualizer* subfolder, uses the [CMake](https://cmake.org/) build system.
-Simply invoke the CMake generator on the *visualizer* subfolder to generates Visual Studio project files on Windows, and a Makefile on Linux / OS X.
+Simply invoke the CMake generator on the *visualizer* subfolder to generate Visual Studio project files on Windows, and a Makefile on Linux / OS X.

 The visualization tool was tested on
 - Windows (Visual Studio 2013-2017 Win64)